February 28, 2014

 Why Architects Shouldn’t Fetishize Slums

-Projects like Hong Kong's Kowloon Walled City have sparked fascination among architects who overlook the terrible living conditions they fostered.
+Projects like Hong Kong’s Kowloon Walled City have sparked fascination among architects and designers, who overlook the terrible living conditions these slums fostered.

 This article originally appeared on Archdaily under the title The Indicator: The Slum Exotic and the Persistence of Hong Kong’s Walled City.